How Many Steps Should You Really Take Each Day? New Science Behind the Optimal Daily Step Count

 Okay, yes.
 I know, I know.
 I’ve written a lot about step counts.
-However, this new study 1 was a very thorough review and analysis of the research on the topic so far, and I thought it was worth discussing to help give us a better idea of how many steps we should be taking.
+However, this new study 1 was a comprehensive review and analysis of the research on the topic so far, and I thought it was worth discussing to help give us a better idea of how many steps we should be taking.
 So let’s get into it.

 What did the researchers do?